Weighted Averaged Stochastic Gradient Descent: Asymptotic Normality and Optimality: Proof of Main Results

 it is suffice to prove $\sqrt{n}\tilde{s}_n$ converges to $0$ in probability.

 The second inequality is obtained by upper bounding $w_{n,i}$ and exchange the order of summations.
 The third inequality comes from Lemma A.2 in \citet{zhu2021online}.
 The last inequality is from Taylor's expansion around $x^*$.
-From Lemma 3.2 in \citet{zhu2021online} we know that So there exists a constant $C>0$ such that
+From Lemma 3.2 in \citet{zhu2021online} we know that